Agentic AI for ISAC: Analysis, Framework, and Case Study: Future Directions

 \section{Future Directions}

-\textbf{Secure Agentic AI Framework for ISAC:} Agentic AI frameworks typically rely on LLMs to provide timely and significant insights, which are derived from the multi-source knowledge database.
-Given that flawed decisions caused by erroneous data can lead to failures in communication-sensing tasks and even greater losses, ensuring the integrity, confidentiality, and tamper resistance of the knowledge database becomes more and more crucial.
-As such, the future research should focus on introducing blockchain and differential privacy methods into agentic AI to achieve data security.
+\textbf{Secure Agentic AI Framework for ISAC:} Agentic AI frameworks rely on LLMs and knowledge databases for decision making.
+Since erroneous data may cause incorrect decisions and degrade system performance, ensuring data integrity, confidentiality, and tamper resistance is critical.
+Therefore, blockchain and differential privacy are promising solutions for secure agentic AI systems.

 \textbf{Lightweight Agentic AI Framework for ISAC:} Since agentic AI frameworks typically integrate multiple methods to handle different tasks and challenges, including resource-intensive methods such as DRL, GenAI, and LLM.
 In this case, deploying an agentic AI framework to perform ISAC-related decisions becomes highly challenging in resource-constrained ISAC applications.
 Therefore, developing lightweight agentic AI for ISAC can improve its usability and deployment efficiency.